ldapjs/node-ldapjs/docs/server.md

 ## CompareResponse

-The `end()` method for compare takes a boolean, as opposed to a numeric code (note you can still pass in a numeric LDAP status code if you want).
+The `end()` method for compare takes a boolean, as opposed to a numeric code (you can still pass in a numeric LDAP status code if you want).
 Beyond that, there are no extra methods above an `LDAPResult` API call.

 # modifyDN

 Allows you to handle an LDAP modifyDN operation.
-Example:

     server.modifyDN('o=example', function(req, res, next) {
       console.log('DN: ' + req.dn.toString());